Manaslu Circuit Trek

 4. Listen to your body: Pay attention to your body and be aware of any symptoms of altitude sickness, such as headache, nausea, and difficulty sleeping.
 If you experience any of these symptoms, it’s important to take immediate action to prevent the condition from worsening.
 This may include descending to a lower altitude, taking medication, or seeking medical attention.

-By following these tips and allowing your body sufficient time to acclimatize, you can greatly reduce the risk of altitude sickness and enjoy a safe and successful trek on the Manaslu Circuit.
+By following these tips and allowing your body sufficient time to acclimatize, you can greatly reduce the risk of altitude sickness and enjoy a safe and successful trek on the Manaslu Circuit(MCT).

 The best time to do the Manaslu Circuit Trek depends on your personal preferences and what you hope to get out of your trek.
 Here are a few factors to consider when deciding when to go: